-The amazing Woodhall Spa 1940s Festival is a great weekend with free entry; The Woodhall Spa 40s Festival has a wide variety of 1940s 'Home Front' themed events which take place at numerous venues across the village throughout this special weekend in July.
+The amazing Woodhall Spa 1940s Festival is a great weekend with free entry; The Woodhall Spa 40s Festival has a wide variety of 1940s 'Home Front' themed events that take place at numerous venues across the village throughout this special weekend in July.
 Get dressed up and join in the unique atmosphere of the Woodhall Spa 40s Festival as the whole village turns back time to life in the 1940s.

 Walking in Woods & Fields